Channel Models

 .

-This is the base channel model class that handles higher level processing such as application to time-domain waveforms (
+This is the base channel model class that handles higher level processing, such as creating Channel Impulse Response (CIR) and channel matrices and applying the channel to a time-domain

-function that calculates and returns the “Channel Matrix” for the channel model.Almost all of interactions with channel models are done using the methods of this class.
-The derived classes mostly implement the lower level processes such as how the channel multi-path information are generated or how MIMO antenna arrays are processed in connection with the channel multi-path properties.
+.Almost all interactions with channel models are done using the methods of this class.
+The derived classes mostly implement the lower level processes such as how the channel multipath information is obtained or how MIMO antenna arrays are processed in connection with the channel multipath properties.

 - Parameters: